fenhl/ootrstats/README.md

 This subcommand takes the following options:

-* `--raw-data`: Instead of displaying a summary, the command will output the following data: Each seed's data is printed on a separate line, starting with the character `s` for success or `f` for failure, followed by a space, followed by the number of instructions taken.
+* `--raw-data`: Instead of displaying a summary, the command will output the following data: Each seed's data is printed on a separate line, starting with the character `s` for success or `f` for failure, followed by a space, then the number of instructions taken, then another space, then the name of the worker that rolled the seed.
 The number of instructions taken by the RSL script are reported separately as `S` for success or `F` for failure.
 * `--uncompressed`: Instruct the randomizer to skip compressing the rom.
 This removes the large compressor overhead, which can be useful for benchmarking the remaining parts of the randomizer.
 It also allows workers running on NixOS to succeed (see [OoTRandomizer/OoT-Randomizer#2229](https://github.com/OoTRandomizer/OoT-Randomizer/pull/2229)).

 ### `categorize`